Everything We Know About 'Sex Education' Season 3

 Netflix confirmed the series was renewed for a third season back in February 2020, shortly after the second aired, which means more sexual frustrations and experimentation and learnings are definitely on the way.
 It's been awhile since new episodes hit Netflix, so it's fair to wonder when we'll be able to go to third base with Season 3 of the show.
 Below, we're looking at everything we know about Sex Education Season 3 so far.

-How many episodes will there be?While no official episode count has been announced, it looks like we'll be getting eight new episodes, according to IMDb.
-Eight is the same number of episodes as Seasons 1 and 2, so that sounds about right.
+It looks like we'll be getting eight new episodes, according to IMDb!
+Eight is the same number of episodes as Seasons 1 and 2, so that definitely makes sense.

 In terms of the rest of the core cast, this teen series isn't really the type to kill off characters left and right, and this time around, no one was shipped off to boarding school like Adam was in Season 1, so you can count on everybody else to be back, too.
 We'll see more of Ncuti Gatwa (Eric), Emma Mackey (Maeve), Connor Swindells (Adam), Kedar Williams-Stirling (Jackson), Aimee Lou Wood (Aimee), Tanya Reynolds (Lily), Patricia Allison (Ola), Mimi Keene (Ruby), Simone Ashley (Olivia), Chaneil Kular (Anwar), Chris Jenks (Steve), Jojo Macari (Kyle), Chinenye Ezeudu (Viv), and headmaster Groff himself, Alistair Petrie... and probably all of the other students who roam the Moordale halls and come to the Milburns with their burning questions.